Undergraduate Research Conference

 These experiences are invaluable in preparing MCLA students for graduate school and career possibilities.
 An additional link with life after college is provided by the keynote address, given over lunch by a recent MCLA alumnus who has achieved success and can provide valuable insights on the importance of opportunities such as the conference.

-For more information, click on the links on this page or contact Maria Bartini, Director of the Undergraduate Research Program.
+For more information, click on the links on this page or contact Dr. Ann Billetz, Director of Undergraduate Research.